skylot/jadx/README.md

-  -j, --threads-count                 - processing threads count -r, --no-res                        - do not decode resources -s, --no-src                        - do not decompile source code -e, --export-gradle                 - save as android gradle project --show-bad-code                     - show inconsistent code (incorrectly decompiled) --no-imports                        - disable use of imports, always write entire package name
+  -j, --threads-count                 - processing threads count -r, --no-res                        - do not decode resources -s, --no-src                        - do not decompile source code --single-class                      - decompile a single class --output-format                     - can be 'java' or 'json' (default: java) -e, --export-gradle                 - save as android gradle project --show-bad-code                     - show inconsistent code (incorrectly decompiled) --no-imports                        - disable use of imports, always write entire package name